hbatagelo/mir_flutter_app/README.md

 # mir_flutter_app

-A reference application demonstrating multi-window support for Flutter on Linux using the Mir windowing language.
+Reference application demonstrating multi-window support for Flutter on Linux using the Mir windowing language.

 ![teaser](screenshot.png)

 Supported window types:

-* **Regular**: Regular top-level window.
+* **Regular**: Regular "top level" window.
 * **Floating regular**: Always-on-top regular window.
 * **Dialog**: Temporary window that prompts the user for a response.
 If a dialog has a parent, it is modal to the parent and any satellites the parent has.
 * **Satellite**: Accessory window to a regular, floating regular, or dialog window.